ropg/pinapl/README.md

 I'm not presently using any of these features in `pinapl`, although I have implemented the functions related to it in the display library, so you can play with them if you like.
 Not using the SDK comes with some limitations that you need to be aware of:

 * No other fonts than the three that the display offers.
 They are a 7x8 (a.k.a.
-FONT1, referenced in the functions with the value zero), an 8x8 (FONT2, value one) and a 8x12 font (FONT3, value three).
+FONT1, referenced in the functions with the value zero), an 8x8 (FONT2, value one) and a 8x12 font (FONT3, value two).
 The 8x8 font suffers from serious kerning issues, so you're left with two fonts.
-These are australians, so the fonts have no special characters, not even extended ASCII.
+The display is made by Australians, so the fonts have no special characters, not even extended ASCII.
 So no accents, Umlaute, etc. etc. The fonts do allow stretching in both directions to make things more readable on such a small screen.
 * The display starts talking at 9600 bps.
 That's too slow.
-We up that by talking to it, but it would be cleaner if we could lock it to some higher rate permanently.
+We up that when we start talking to it, but it would be cleaner if we could lock it to some higher rate permanently.
 You can do so with the SDK, if you want to use their Windows software.
 * No images.
-There is a function to transfer a small area of the screen serially and it works, but it's not very fast, having to transfer 2 bytes per pixel.
+There is a function to transfer a small area to the screen serially and it works, but it's not very fast, having to transfer 2 bytes per pixel.

 I haven't needed it yet, but depending on your application it may be worth using the SDK at least once to load a font with accents and/or change the default port speed.